 Want to Speak With a Project Manager?

-We hope this article helped to address some of the more common questions about why you may choose to “white box” an office space, as well as some of the considerations and costs involved.
+We hope this article helped to address some of the common questions about why you may choose to “white box” an office space, as well as some of the considerations and costs involved.

-Please don’t hesitate to reach out to our project management team here at AQUILA if you’d like to learn more or get to work on your own white box delivery project today.
+Please don’t hesitate to reach out to our project management team here at AQUILA if you’d like to learn more or get to work on your own white box project today.

 Or to continue learning about marketing and leasing your property, visit the For Owners & CRE Investors section of the AQUILA Learning Center.